yusefmosiah/Choir.chat/docs/levels/level1.md

 2.  **Citation Rewards (Yield Phase - Driving Predictive Salience and Data Quality):**
     *   **Purpose:** To incentivize users to create *salient and impactful contributions* that are recognized and valued by the community, and to reward the creation of high-quality, human-labeled training data through citations.
     *   **Mechanism:** AI models in the Yield Phase analyze the citation network, identifying messages that have been cited as valuable "priors" by other users.
-    *   **Distribution:** CHIP tokens are algorithmically distributed as citation rewards to users whose messages have been cited, based on the *salience* and *influence* of their contributions, as measured by citation metrics and FQAHO parameters.
+    *   **Distribution:** CHIP tokens are algorithmically distributed as citation rewards to users whose messages have been cited, based on the *salience* and *influence* of their contributions, as measured by citation metrics and model parameters.

 These reward mechanisms are not just about distributing tokens; they are **direct training signals for AI models within Choir**.
 AI models learn to identify and reward the very data that is most valuable for their own improvement and for the growth of the collective intelligence of the platform.